bruhmoment6420/Newserily/README.md

 ![icon](https://github.com/bruhmoment6420/Newserily/blob/main/assets/icon.png)
 # Newserily
 All your newspapers in one place and one app.
 I wrote this app when I had some free time.
-If you want to run the app check the instructions below
+If you want to run the app check the instructions below.
 # Running
 These are the following ways to run the app:
 - Installing APK (Android Only)